AmyNguyen406/MachineLearningP1/README.md

 # Facebook Metrics & Movie Category Classification w/ Machine Learning

-This machine learning project was written using R in RStudio.

-The purpose of this project was to display a variety of skills including data cleaning and data modeling.
+This was a project created with R in R-Studio.
+The purpose of this project was to analyze and generate insights on Facebook paid post metrics and genres for movies.

 ### Algorithms used for analysis:
 - Linear Regression Model